 Machine Learning’s Impact on Business Credit Assessment

-One excellent example provided by Doctor Mark Seiss, Director – Advanced Analytic Services at Dun & Bradstreet, is how we define our reason codes.
-For credit risk assessments, companies like Dun & Bradstreet must provide a reason for the assessment in a company’s file informed by its scores and ratings.
+One excellent example provided by Dr. Mark Seiss, Director, Advanced Analytic Services at Dun & Bradstreet, is how we define our reason codes.
+For credit risk assessments, companies like Dun & Bradstreet must provide a reason for the assessment in a company’s file, informed by its scores and ratings.
 These reasons are often codified to help provide standardization and give attribution to the variables that go into creating a score or rating and are aptly named “reason codes.”

-These codes are extremely important because they provide transparency to our customers, so that they know that they can trust the assessment and take action accordingly, whether they are using a Dun & Bradsreet business credit file to assess a company’s risk or looking to impact their own file before they bid on a new contract.
-I spoke to Dr. Seiss about how machine learning has changed how we approach assigning reason codes at Dun & Bradstreet and what follows is our conversation.
+These codes are extremely important because they provide transparency to our customers, so that they can trust the assessment and take action accordingly, whether they are using a Dun & Bradstreet business credit file to help assess a company’s risk or looking to potentially impact their own file before they bid on a new contract.
+I spoke to Dr. Seiss about how machine learning has changed how we approach assigning reason codes at Dun & Bradstreet, and what follows is our conversation.

 Tanya: Can you provide an example of an application of reason codes that was influenced by our ML models?